 Comparison with previous months.

-Cars that yielded more margin and why.
+Cars that generated the highest margin and why.

-7. Use tools that facilitate control
+7. Use tools that make control easier

 What should a good tool allow you to do?:

-Control each unit: purchase, expenses, margins, status.
+Track each unit: purchase, expenses, margins, status.

 See sales and profit statistics by period.